hikemalliday/STABLESPythonGUI/README.md

 #### The STABLES app is a desktop app for Project1999.
 It is a log parsing app that reads / writes to a local SQLite database.

+For installion instruction, please head to the wiki

 Features:

 * **Parse inventory files:**